-We may use your personal information to manage our everyday business needs including accounting, internal reporting needs, market research, to progress and respond to professional queries, to ensure appropriate IT security and to prevent fraud, in our legitimate interest.
+We may use your personal information to manage our everyday business needs including accounting, internal reporting needs, market research, to progress and respond to professional queries, to provide recruitment services to our clients, to ensure appropriate IT security and to prevent fraud, in our legitimate interest.
 Our legitimate interest is the effective management of our business.

 We may use your personal information to update you on professional developments, firm developments or to invite you to events that we feel may interest you in our legitimate interest.
 Our legitimate interest is to connect with our clients and to update our clients on services which we provide.